 3. I assumed diaper changes would gross me out beyond comprehension.

-I have a very weak stomach.
-I do not handle gore or defecation or vomit well, in movies much less in 3D real life.
+I have a very weak stomach and do not handle gore or defecation or vomit well, in movies much less in 3D real life.
 The stories veteran parents would tell me about babies pooping in tubs and having blowouts so bad that it was up the baby’s back terrified me.

 And while I won’t pretend it isn’t hard, and while I definitely do not take the annoying suburban mother on Seinfeld stance—“Because it comes out of your baby it isn’t gross”—it isn’t as bothersome as I would have guessed.
 It’s not like I’m super excited to change a bad diaper but at the same time, I can do it with a minimal negative reaction.
 I do have to talk to myself when the dirty diaper is really bad and my running commentary entertains my wife, but that is much different than being overly grossed out.
 Much like my answer when people ask how I deal with Chicago winter, I say, “I just do it.
 Because I have to.”